 This Centre’s sport and outdoor recreation research involves the application of human factors and sociotechnical systems theory, methods, and principles to understand and optimise sports systems (e.g. strengthen controls around corruption and doping) and to improve injury reporting, analysis, and prevention.

-Mclean, S., Soloman, C., Gorman, A., Salmon, P. M. (In Press).
-Continental Drift?
-Using Social Network Analysis to Compare Goals from the 2016 EURO and COPA Football Tournaments.
+Mclean, S., Soloman, C., Gorman, A., Salmon, P. M. (In Press ) Do inter-continental playing styles exist?
+Using social network analysis to compare goals from the 2016 EURO and COPA football tournaments knockout stages.
 Theoretical Issues in Ergonomics Science.
-Accepted for publication 31st January 2017
+Accepted for publication 31st January.

 Hulme, A. Salmon, P.M, Nielsen, R.O, Read, G. J. M, Finch, C.F.
 (In Press).
 Closing Pandora’s Box: Adapting a systems ergonomics methodology for better understanding the ecological complexity underpinning the development and prevention of running-related injury.
 Theoretical Issues in Ergonomics Science.